NOAA-ORR-ERD/PyGnome/Installing.rst

     > cd tests/unit_tests
     > pytest --runslow

-NOTE: *the "runslow" tests requiring downloading data for the tests -- you can eliminate that flag to get most of the tests to run without that delay.*
+NOTE: *The "runslow" tests requiring downloading data for the tests -- you can eliminate that flag to get most of the tests to run without that delay.*

 All the details